Program Home General Operating Fund Immediate Response Action Fund

 - Urgent and Unanticipated: the specific event, opportunity, or challenge that your organization is responding to must be unanticipated and must require urgent action.
 Some examples of unanticipated events include, but are not limited to: a sudden increase in demand for services, an unexpected loss of funding, or unforeseen physical damage to a structure preventing services from being provided

 - Focus on WOMEN’S WAY Four Core Pillars: the proposal must be in response to an unexpected moment or opportunity to address the needs of women and girls in one of the following four areas:

-- Safety and gender-based violence
+- Increasing safety against gender-based violence

-- Economic self-sufficiency and justice
+- Promoting economic self-sufficiency & justice

 - Developing the leadership of girls and young women